 Atlas of the Worlds

 Battista Agnese was one of the most talented and prolific Italian cartographers of the 16th century, producing more than 80 atlases consisting of richly decorated and precise nautical charts over the course of 30 years for wealthy nobles, merchants, and officials.
-This work was commissioned by the Martinengos family, nobles from Brescia with strong ties to Venice.
+This work was commissioned by the Martinengo family, nobles from Brescia with strong ties to Venice.
 It consists of nine nautical charts, one world map surrounded by twelve blowing Anemoi, and one zodiac chart, which are richly colored in black, blue, gold, red, and green as well as gold.
 The place names are written in Latin, Venetian, Castilian, and Portuguese.
 Since the Baja California Peninsula is not depicted, this otherwise undated manuscript was created between 1536 and 1541.
-The precision with which the land route through the Isthmus of Panama to upper Peru was depicted indicates the importance of Peruvian mineral resources for the empire.
+The precision with which the land route through the Isthmus of Panama to upper Peru was depicted indicates the importance of Peruvian mineral resources for the Republic of Venice.
 Therefore, this precious manuscript combines a scientific degree of accuracy with the refined art of the Italian Renaissance.

 Codicology